-What are the FDA labeling requirements specifically for gummy supplements?
+What FDA labeling rules apply to gummy supplements?

 Core FDA Labeling Requirements for Dietary Supplements

-• Statement of Identity: The product must be identified as a "Dietary Supplement" or through a descriptive term such as "Vitamin C Gummies."
+• Statement of Identity: The product must be identified as a "Dietary Supplement" or something like "Vitamin C Gummies."

-• Nutrition Labeling: This is the "Supplement Facts" panel.
-It must list each dietary ingredient contained in the product, with amounts per serving.
-For gummies, special attention is paid to the declaration of sugars and other carbohydrate-based ingredients that form the gummy base.
+• Nutrition Labeling: The "Supplement Facts" panel lists each ingredient with amounts per serving.
+For gummies, watch how you declare sugars and other carbs from the base.

-• Ingredient List: All ingredients must be listed by their common or usual name, in descending order of predominance by weight.
-This includes the gelling agents (like gelatin or pectin), colors, flavors, and coatings.
+• Ingredient List: All ingredients go in descending order by weight.
+That includes gelling agents (gelatin or pectin), colors, flavors, and coatings.

-• Name and Place of Business: The label must include the name and address of the manufacturer, packer, or distributor.
+• Name and Place of Business: Name and address of the manufacturer, packer, or distributor.

 Special Considerations for Gummy Supplements

-• Sugar Alcohols and Sweeteners: If sugar alcohols (like maltitol syrup) or non-nutritive sweeteners are used, they must be declared appropriately according to FDA rules, often requiring specific footnote statements on the Supplement Facts panel.
+• Sugar Alcohols and Sweeteners: If you use sugar alcohols (like maltitol syrup) or non-nutritive sweeteners, you'll need to declare them with the right footnote on the Supplement Facts panel.

 What You Will NOT See on a Compliant Label